-OUR 20TH YEAR!!!
+OUR 21st YEAR!!!
 THE AIDS RIDE FOR LIFE IS…a fully supported 102, 90, 69,42, 25 or 14 mile bike ride beginning in Ithaca, NY with Indoor cyclists joining us around many communities!
-We are all raising money and awareness in the fight against HIV/AIDS and Harm Reduction regarding substance use.
+We are all raising money and awareness in HIV/AIDS prevention and Harm Reduction regarding substance use.
 Every year, this landmark ride around Cayuga Lake in the beautiful New York State Finger Lakes Region delivers a life-changing experience for hundreds of participants from all backgrounds and fitness levels who are united in spirit by a common desire to do something altruistic.
-Whether you are considering your first ride or are a seasoned veteran, we want you with us at the AIDS Ride For Life 2018.
+Whether you are considering your first ride or are a seasoned veteran, we want you with us at the AIDS Ride For Life 2019.

 THERE HAVE BEEN GREAT GAINS in prevention, dramatically dropping numbers of new infections across the globe, growing numbers of HIV-positive individuals gaining access to treatment and the continued advances in scientific research.
 All reasons to be optimistic about eventually eradicating new cases of AIDS for future generations.